Marijuana Possession Defense Attorney Oklahoma City

 • Independent verification of drug tests

-Our firm’s drug defense attorneys will offer wise legal counsel in helping you determine the best course of action for your case, whether that means negotiating a plea bargain and alternatives to keep you out of jail or aggressively defending your innocence at trial.
+The drug defense attorneys at Phillips & Associates offer wise legal counsel in helping clients determine the best course of action in their case, whether that means negotiating a plea bargain and alternatives to keep them out of jail or aggressively defending their innocence at trial.
 Call (405) 418-8888 to schedule your free consultation with a highly-qualified and reputable Oklahoma drug defense lawyer.

 REQUEST A FREE CASE EVALUATION